Animation: Weak

 Summary: >

-For hundreds of years, the crops of a village have been blessed by a wolf goddess named Holo.
-As times have changed, the people begin to forsake the old ways, believing they don't need her anymore.
-While Holo has honored her part of the bargain, she no longer feels obligated to stay there and longs to return to her home in the north.
-That's when opportunity presented itself through a traveling merchant named Lawrence.
+For hundreds of years, the crops of a village were blessed by wolf goddess Holo.
+As times changed, people began to forsake the old ways, believing her unnecessary.
+While Holo honored her part of the bargain, she no longer feels obligated to stay and longs to return to her home in the north.
+Then opportunity presents itself in the form of a traveling merchant named Lawrence.

-Lawrence has been a merchant for years and plans to save up enough to open his own shop.
-While adept at understanding economics, he's often gets caught up in schemes.
-Holo proposes that she should become his partner.
-In exchange for taking her north, she'll help him with her unusual abilities; such as always knowing if a person is lying or not.
-Being able to spot scams easily would be very useful to anyone, but invaluable to a merchant.
-And that's just one of her talents.
+While Laurence has a good grasp of economics, he's often caught up in schemes.
+Holo offers to become his partner.
+In exchange for taking her north, she'll help him with her unusual abilities.
+She can for instance tell if someone is lying.
+Spotting scams easily would certainly be useful, and that's only one of her talents.
 Utilized correctly, Holo could make a merchant very rich.
-It's risky though, as the church would like nothing better than to burn deities like her at the stake.
-Still, he'd like the company of such a smart friendly girl on his travels, and she certainly would be an asset, so he agrees to her proposal.
+It's risky though, as the church seeks to burn deities like her at the stake.
+Laurence agrees, as he could use the company if nothing else.

-Laurence shows Holo much of the world as they travel north.
-The never ending financial struggles of a merchant provide interesting experiences for the girl known as Holo the Wise Wolf.
+Laurence shows Holo much the world has changed as they travel north.
+The never ending merchant financial struggles provide interesting experiences.
 The longer they travel, the closer they grow together.
-Holo no longer feels alone, and maybe money isn't everything.
+Holo no longer feels lonely, and maybe money isn't everything.

 Thoughts: >